Detective work identifies pirates in Dutch masterpiece at Felbrigg Hall

 “I had no idea the Dutch collaborated with Chinese pirates, but in that battle they fought with a group of pirates led by Zhong Bin to triumph over the more powerful pirate, Li Kuiqi; he was captured and turned over to authorities for execution.
 This Chinese-Dutch collaboration triumphed, but to their frustration the Dutch were not rewarded with the free trade with China they had been promised.
 It wasn’t long either before piracy flourished again in the Taiwan Strait.”

 At present nothing is known of the painting’s history prior to its arrival at Felbrigg Hall.
 It is thought that William Windham II acquired this Dutch masterpiece when he was in the Netherlands, where he finished his Grand Tour.

-Visitors to Felbrigg Hall can enjoy seeing this painting and all of its stunning details up close, throughout 2018.
-One of the largest paintings in the National Trust’s collection in Norfolk, it will sit on a specially made easel for the duration of the year, whilst conservation work to the Cabinet Room continues.
+In 2018. visitors to Felbrigg Hall enjoyed seeing this painting and all of its stunning details up close.
+One of the largest paintings in the National Trust’s collection in Norfolk, it sat on a specially made easel for the duration of the year, whilst conservation work to the Cabinet Room continued.